VilmaDaukantaite/final_project/README.md

 I believe there is enough of data available.
 However limitation might come from the fact that there is less data points for the earlier periods as compared to 2018

-Two sample t test for difference of means will be used for the hypothesis testing
+Two sample t test for difference of means will be used for the hypothesis testing.

-* How will you test your success?
+Success is evaluated by comparing alfa and p value received by the test